-Finely Dice: This is between dicing and mincing, so pretty small
+Finely Dice: This is between dicing and mincing, so pretty small.

-Mince: Chop or grate into tiny pieces
+Mince: This is when you chop or grate into tiny pieces.

 Tips for Faster Chopping

 Here are some other suggestions that might make your knife work go a little more quickly: